nextdns/nextdns/README.md

 forwarder parameter with no condition:

 ```
-sudo nextdns run \
+sudo nextdns install \
     -listen :53 \
     -forwarder https://1.1.1.1/dns-query
 ```

 ### Configuration file

-At startup, nextdns reads /etc/nextdns.conf, if it exists.
+At startup, nextdns reads its on disk configuration.
 The format of this file consists of one option per line, exactly as the options accepted by the run sub-command without the leading `-`.
 Lines starting with # are comments and ignored.